 • Engineering Physics

-Apart from just taking chemistry as your major, there are plenty of other majors that are more geared towards specific types of chemistry.
+Apart from just taking chemistry as your major, there are plenty of other majors that are more geared towards specific types of chemistry such as environmental chemistry, chemical physics, theoretical chemistry, and physical chemistry.

-These are some examples of chemistry majors that are specific types of chemistry instead of taking the Chemistry major that is the more broad topic.
-So if you are taking one of these majors or even still in high school you may find yourself needing or wanting some extra help.
+These are some examples of chemistry majors that are specific types of chemistry, instead of taking the chemistry major, which is the more broad topic.
+So if you are taking one of these majors or even still in high school, you may find yourself needing or wanting some extra help.
 Depending on where you live you can find different types of academic resources and services in your area.

 There are also tutors out there that specialize in what you are specifically studying.
-If you are studying a major in Physical Chemistry then you can find a tutor that specializes in physical chemistry, the same goes for biology, math, or any other type of chemistry.
+If you are studying a major in Physical Chemistry then you can find a tutor that specializes in physical chemistry, the same goes for any other type of chemistry.

 Studying Chemistry in NYC